 Sources that the Will County Historical Museum uses for research include:

 - Early 20th Century Will County African American Genealogical Records.
 [These sources are found on our Downloadable Forms page.]

 - School year books

 - Cemetery books

 - Thousands of photographs

-If you would like us to help you get started with your research, please fill out and return our Research Request Form.
+If you would like us to assist you in your research, please submit a Research Request form